mathieuvatel/pos/pos_payment_terminal_return/README.rst

 Usage
 =====

-In the frontend of the POS, when you select a payment method that has a payment mode *card* or *check*, you will have a *Start Transaction* button : if you click on that button, the amount, the currency and the payment mode will be sent to the POSbox.
+In the frontend of the POS, when you select a payment method that has a payment mode *card* or *check*, if the payment mode is *card* and the POS is linked to a payment card terminal, then the amount paid will be set to 0 waitting for the return of payment terminal.

 Credits
 =======